Betsy A. Miller

 Partner, Cohen, Milstein, Sellers & Tolls, PLLC, Adjunct Professor of Law

 B.A., Dartmouth; J.D., Harvard

-From 2007 to 2008, Professor Miller served as the Chief of Staff and Senior Counsel to the Attorney General for the District of Columbia.
-In that capacity, Professor Miller managed high-profile legal issues and policy initiatives for the Attorney General and was the Mayor's lead labor and employment lawyer overseeing the transition of the D.C.
+Prior to joining Cohen Milstein, Professor Miller served as the Chief of Staff and Senior Counsel to the Attorney General for the District of Columbia.
+In that capacity, Professor Miller managed high-profile legal issues and policy initiatives for the Attorney General and was the Mayor’s lead labor and employment lawyer overseeing the transition of the D.C.
 Public Schools to mayoral control.
-She also supervised the General Counsels' offices of three District agencies, including the D.C.
+Professor Miller also supervised the General Counsels’ offices of three District agencies, including the D.C.
 Public Schools and the Office of the State Superintendent for Education.
-Her other government

-experience includes serving as Counsel to the U.S. Senate Committee on the Judiciary (2001-2002), where she worked for Chairman Patrick J. Leahy (VT), and clerking for the Honorable Thomas Penfield Jackson in the U.S. District Court for the District of Columbia (1999-2000).
+Professor Miller also served as Counsel on the U.S. Senate Committee on the Judiciary, where she worked for Chairman Patrick J. Leahy (VT).
+After graduating from law school, she clerked for the Honorable Thomas Penfield Jackson in the U.S. District Court for the District of Columbia.

 Professor Miller’s recent publications include “Untapped Potential: Creating a Systematic Model for Mediation Preparation,” Dispute Resolution Journal (May-August, 2009).

 Professor Miller received her undergraduate degree in Comparative Literature and Spanish from Dartmouth College, magna cum laude and Phi Beta Kappa.
 She received her law degree from Harvard Law School, where she was an editor on the Harvard Human Rights Journal and the Harvard Latino Law Review.
 After graduating, Harvard awarded Professor Miller the Heyman Fellowship for government service and academic excellence and the Kaufman Fellowship for public service.